Skip to content

 With the basics of multichannel donor outreach in mind, you can begin crafting your campaigns and appealing to donors.
 Use these four tips for the best results:

 Before launching a multichannel marketing strategy, take the time to identify your target audience.
-This will ensure that your time and resources go toward people who are most likely to support your cause.
+We typically don’t recommend sending the same exact message to every single donor.
+Getting clear on who your target audience is for your messages will ensure that your time and resources go toward people who are most likely to support your cause.

 To identify your target audience, begin by:

 • Analyzing donor data.
-Scan through your database to find donors who are highly engaged and invested in your current initiative.
-For instance, if you’re hosting a capital campaign to build a homeless shelter, you might target major donors and active volunteers.
+Scan through your constituent relationship management (CRM) platform or database to find and create lists of donors you already have who are highly engaged and invested in your current initiative.
+For instance, if you’re launching a capital campaign to build a homeless shelter, you’d target major donors and active volunteers if your data shows that those segments are the likeliest to respond.

 • Conducting prospect research.
 Prospect research is the process of using public records to determine a person’s capacity and willingness to give to your cause.
-After taking into account both philanthropic and wealth indicators, you can target people outside of your supporter base who you know will resonate with your cause and respond positively to your appeals.
+After taking into account both philanthropic and wealth indicators, you can target people outside of your supporter base who you know will respond positively to your cause and your appeals.

 • Solicit feedback.
 Send out surveys to current supporters to gather feedback about their communication preferences.
 This can help you narrow down which platforms to use for your outreach.